solana-labs/solana/docs/src/apps/backwards-compatibility.md

 #### Minor Releases (1.x.0)

-Experimental changes and new proposal implementations are added to _new_ `MINOR` version releases (ex.
-1.4.0) and are first run on Solana's Tour de SOL testnet cluster.
+Experimental changes and new proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Solana's Tour de SOL testnet cluster.
 After those changes have proven to be stable, the Mainnet Beta cluster will be updated to the new `MINOR` version.

 #### Patch Releases (1.0.x)

-Low risk features, non-breaking changes, and security and bug fixes are shipped as part of `PATCH` version releases (ex.
-1.0.11).
+Low risk features, non-breaking changes, and security and bug fixes are shipped as part of `PATCH` version releases (e.g. 1.0.11).

 ### RPC API